Copyright in AI Pre-Training Data Filtering: Regulatory Landscape and Mitigation Strategies: Regulatory Landscape of AI Training Data

 Measure 1.3 of EU AI Code of Practice \cite[Copyright Chapter, Measure 1.3]{eu2024codeofpractice} states that the robots.txt protocol should delineate permissible and restricted directories for automated access, and Signatory non-compliance with these access restrictions constitutes a violation of established web crawling conventions and copyright reservation mechanisms.
-However, if it wasn’t specified that certain directory is not allowed to be accessed, it can be accessed by Signatories.
 Beyond robots.txt other technical components and restrictions must be respected.
 This is not limited only to EU content, the restrictions must be respected everywhere.
-So if OpenAI (US) wanted to train its model on the pirated website (for example operated in Ukraine), it would not be able to sell its services to EU.
+So if OpenAI (US) wanted to train its model on a pirated website (for example operated in Ukraine), it would not be able to sell its services to the EU content, as the providers should not train their model on any illegal content (Measure 1.2 of Copyright Chapter “Reproduce and extract only lawfully accessible copyright-protected content when crawling the World Wide Web”).
 The EU AI Act has extraterritorial reach, meaning that non-EU companies must comply with all EU AI Code of Practice requirements including copyright restrictions on training data from any global source, if they wish to access the EU market.\\ Signatories are also encouraged to take part in establishing communication with rightsholders (websites from which the data is scraped).
-Signatories must tell copyright holders how their web crawling system works and keep them informed about any changes.\\ Moreover, measure 1.3 states that if an AI Model is also a search engine (for example Google) then the two functions must be separated.
-For example some website puts ‘no AI training’ in their metadata, but it still wants to be popped up when the user is looking for the information through a search engine.
+Signatories must tell copyright holders how their web crawling system works and keep them informed about any changes.\\ Moreover, measure 1.3 states that if a GPAI model provider also provides a search engine (for example Google) then the two functions must be separated.
+For example, some website puts ‘no AI training’ in their metadata, but it still wants to be referenced when the user is looking for the information through a search engine.
 So, Google should not train its Gemini on the data from this website, but still show it to users through the search engine.\\